monome/docs/docs/modular/meadowphysics/index.md

 - Set row 4 to a count of 2.
 - Link row 4 to row 2.

-Now changing the count of rows 2 & 4 will change the rate of row 3's decelleration.
+Now changing the count of rows 2 & 4 will change the rate of row 3's deceleration.

 A similar approach could have two rows applying increment and decrement to a third row such that the movement is balanced out.
 The trick (and challenge!) is to have the count of these rows somewhat similar, or balanced such that the system doesn't always lead in one direction.